Codeencrypter/Ecommerce-Sales-Analysis-Dashboard/README.md

 2. Sales & Profit?
 3. State Wise Sales?
 4. Category Wise Profit & Sales?
-5. Top SubCategories by Sales?
+5. Top Sub - Categories by Sales?

 ## Excel Skills Used
 The following Excel skills were utilized for analysis: